Barsik4/gay-bot/README.md

 # Gay Bot
-A super duper cool bot.
+A super duper cool bot.<br>
-Made by @falzgayidk
+Made by falzgayidk<br>
-Corrections in code made by @shadowolfyt
+Corrections in code made by shadowolfyt